devopscodegen/devops-cicd-pipeline-code-generator/docs/cicd_pipeline_stages.md

 # Features to be implemented
 - WHERE DO WE KEEP END TO END, PERFORMANCE, SYNTHETIC AND RESILIENCE TESTING CODE SINCE ALL OF THIS CODE IS FOR ENTIRE APPLICATION OR ORGANIZATIONAL UNIT***
     - Maybe an application component with the name of the application and one with the name of the organizational unit will have all devops and testing code related to them.
-    - Add demobank application.
-It has 7 backend application components which use rest api, microservice and hexagonal architecture with domain driven design.
-It has 1 frontend application component.
 - Add CODEOWNERS for securing devops and tests directories
 - Add precommit to example bank organization application components source code repositories.
 - Add merge issues created for merge of a release branch tag to next release branch in the branching demo.
-- Change all license to Sagar Velankar
 - mkdocs
 - opentelemetry
 <br><br>